-Section 7 Impairment of financial assets in the Annual Report & Accounts provides a detailed overview of the Bank's approach to identifying, assessing and managing impaired financial assets.
+The 'Impairment of Financial Assets' section (page 35) in the Annual Report & Accounts provides a detailed overview of the Bank's approach to identifying, assessing and managing impaired financial assets.
 It describes the Bank's approach to assessing the risk of default and calculating expected credit losses (ECL).
 It also defines key terms such as 'default' and 'past due'.

-Note 27 Financial risk management in the Annual Report & Accounts discloses a table which sets out information about the overdue status of loans and advances to corporate and retail customers in Stages 1, 2 and 3.
+Note 26, 'Financial Risk Management' in the Annual Report & Accounts discloses a table which sets out information about the overdue status of loans and advances to corporate and retail customers in Stages 1, 2 and 3.